noi-techpark/odh-docs/source/datasets.rst

    :hidden:

    Technical Information <mobility-tech>

-.. versionchanged:: 2020.06 Direct link to the browsable version of the datasets.

-.. versionchanged:: 2020.09 Improved description of datasets in the mobility domain, including external links, use cases, and Data Providers.

-.. versionchanged:: 2020.09 added dropdowns to the list of datasets to improve usability

 This section contains :ref:`technical information <mobility-tech>` about the datasets in the Mobility Domain and how to access them using